 Increasing energy productivity is the result of a combination of energy efficiency policies and innovations as well as structural changes in the economy.
 Had U.S. energy productivity remained at the level observed in 1980, U.S. energy consumption today would need to be more than double its current value in order to achieve the same level of our current economic growth.2 ACEEE analysis estimates that energy efficiency is responsible for approximately 60% of these energy productivity improvements.3

 Similarly, the U.S. would have produced 78% higher carbon emissions, or an additional 3,810 million metric tons of carbon dioxide, in 2021 without energy efficiency investments.
-This highlights the extraordinary scale of energy efficiency as a tool for decarbonization.
-Similarly, the U.S. would have produced 60% higher carbon emissions, or an additional 3,540 million metric tons of carbon dioxide, in 2018 without energy efficiency investments.
 This highlights the extraordinary scale of energy efficiency as a tool for decarbonization.4

 Per Capita Primary Energy Consumption

 Efficiency has decreased per capita energy use since 2000